geraldoms/go-rest-api/README.md

     },{
         "id":3,
         "todo":"Go to Market",
-        "description":"Go to market to get some samples", "isdone":false,
+        "description":"Go to market to get some food", "isdone":false,
         "createat":"2018-09-01T19:06:55.327237-04:00"
     }